Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step2.md

 By using the (`-i`) you indicate to Ansible that you want to run the command via the inventory file.
 Which in this case, is our `myhosts` file.

->Note: If the above command fails, double check the actually command copied to the terminal, make need adjustments and run it again.
+>Note: If the above command fails, double check the actually command copied to the terminal, make the needed adjustments and run it again.
+Sometimes this command doesn't copy over correctly.

 2\.
 When asked to authenticate the host, simply type `yes`, followed by `ENTER`.
 You should then see something like, this: